Q&A Webcast Episode: 7 August 2011

-In this 7 August 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered four questions on introspection, jk rowling's welfare payments, ignoring current news and politics, meeting estranged former friends, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 7 August 2011, I answered questions on introspection, jk rowling's welfare payments, ignoring current news and politics, meeting estranged former friends, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 My News of the Week: I've been having all kinds of paleo fun at the Ancestral Health Symposium this week!